Skip to main content

 • Is the commute or relocation manageable?

 • When do evaluations take place?
-Are evaluations used to determine promotions or pay increases?
+Are they used to determine promotions or raises?

-• Are you satisfied with the benefits package (vacation, sick, work schedule, retirement plan, health, and life insurance)?
+• Are you satisfied with the benefits package and schedule?

-Before negotiating a job offer, research the job market to learn about your work and experience value to determine if the salary or hourly wage is a fair offer.
-If the salary and benefits are reasonable, you may decide to accept the offer without negotiation.
-However, if you want to negotiate your salary or benefits, you must be prepared to negotiate.
-If you decide to counteroffer, have a value mindset of what you offer to the employer.
-Keep the negotiation an open dialogue and not a list of demands.
+Before negotiating, research the job market to learn about your experience value and determine if the salary/benefits are a fair offer.
+If they are reasonable, you may accept the offer without negotiation.
+However, if you want to negotiate your salary or benefits, you must be prepared.
+If you decide to counteroffer, have a value mindset of what you offer the employer.
+View the negotiation as an open dialogue, not a list of demands.

 Be respectful, reasonable, and practical throughout the negotiation process.
-Use the salary resources noted below to learn about fair compensation for recent college graduates and junior and senior positions.
+Use the salary resources below to learn about fair compensation.
 Recognize that some entry-level positions may have higher salaries in larger cities, but you'll have higher living costs.
-Junior and senior-level positions may have more flexibility in the negotiation process.
+Junior/senior-level positions may have more flexibility in negotiating.

-Salary Offer and Negotiation: Review the job offer to ensure you receive a fair salary and compensation package.
+Salary Offer: Review the offer to ensure you receive a fair salary.

 • Is the salary what you expected?
 What is your salary/pay range?